lacewingio/kernel/README.md

 # kernel
-Lacewing is an opinionated, hypermodern framework for building web applications in Go.
+Lacewing is an opinionated framework for building web applications in Go.